EngelRyan/Java_Challenges/BEGINNER/Taxes/README.md

 The input contains only a float-point number, with 2 digits after the decimal point.

 ### Output
 Print the message "R$" followed by a blank space and the total tax to be payed, with two digits after the decimal point.
-If the value is up to 2000, print the message "Isento".
+If the value is up to 2000, print the message "Isento".sdsdsd

 <table>
   <tr>